rubythonode/kamboja-examples/02-view-engine/readme.md

-## KambojaJS using template engine
+## KambojaJS using view engine

-This example demonstrate how to render html in server side using pug template engine use [Bootstrap Jumbotron Starter](https://v4-alpha.getbootstrap.com/examples/jumbotron/) template.
+This example demonstrate how to render html in server side using pug view engine use [Bootstrap Jumbotron Starter](https://v4-alpha.getbootstrap.com/examples/jumbotron/) template.

 You will also found how to handle all the error globally and show appropriate error page.